International Civil Aviation Day 2021: Theme, History, Significance, and Facts

 In 1996, the United Nations General Assembly declared this day to be observed as International Civil Aviation Day, through Assembly Resolution A29-1.
 This day is celebrated to raise awareness of the importance of international civil aviation and the role played by the International Civil Aviation Organization (ICAO) in global air transport.
-ICAO is a United Nations (UN) body which supports the development of international standards for aviation safety.
+ICAO is a United Nations (UN) body that supports the development of international standards for aviation safety.

 How is International Civil Aviation Day celebrated?

-ICAO was established on 7th December 1944, in interest of securing international cooperation and consistency in civil aviation matters.
+ICAO was established on 7th December 1944, in the interest of securing international cooperation and consistency in civil aviation matters.
 During the same year, the International Services Transit Agreement and the International Air Transport Agreement were also signed.
-In 1994, ICAO initiated International Civil Aviation Day by to recognize its 50th anniversary.
+In 1994, ICAO initiated International Civil Aviation Day to recognize its 50th anniversary.

 This observance was made to generate and leverage global awareness of the value of international civil aviation in the social and economic development of the countries.

-ICAO is a United Nations (UN) body that operates in association with other United Nations members including the World Meteorological Organization, the International Telecommunication Union, the Universal Postal Union, the World Health Organization and the International Maritime Organization.
+ICAO is a United Nations (UN) body that operates in association with other United Nations members including the World Meteorological Organization, the International Telecommunication Union, the Universal Postal Union, the World Health Organization, and the International Maritime Organization.

 Symbols of ICAO

 The ICAO logo is usually associated with marketing and promotional material for this celebration.
 The logo has a pair of aircraft wings superimposed on the UN logo.
 The UN logo consists of a world map (excluding Antarctica) conferred on the North Pole, inscribed in a wreath encompassing crossed conventionalized branches of the olive tree.
-The branches of olive tree symbolize peace and the world map features the area of concern to the UN in gaining its main purpose, peace and safety.
-The map is projected to 60 degrees south latitude, and consists of five concentric circles.
+The branches of the olive tree symbolize peace and the world map features the area of concern to the UN in gaining its main purpose, peace, and safety.
+The map is projected to 60 degrees south latitude and consists of five concentric circles.

 Throughout the years the ICAO logo has been published in various ways.
 In 1995 ICAO introduced the Arabic and Chinese languages as the organization’s working languages which was also reflected on the logo.